kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

     recommendations = [10, 9, 8, 9, 9, 8, 9, 8, 9, 8]

-  Now the algorithm peeks the largest one `10`.
+  Now the algorithm picks the largest one `10`.
 Hence it will not change number of replicas

 - On the 11th minute, we'll add one more recommendation (let it be `7`) and removes the first one to keep the same amount of recommendations:

     recommendations = [9, 8, 9, 9, 8, 9, 8, 9, 8, 7]

-  The algorithm peeks the largest value `9` and change the number of replicas `10 -> 9`
+  The algorithm picks the largest value `9` and change the number of replicas `10 -> 9`

 ### Implementation Details/Notes/Constraints